-“Come and Get Your Love” by Redbone was released in 1974 as a single from their album Wovoka.
-The songโs meaning centers on confidence, attraction, and the freedom to take what you want, especially love.
-With its funk-infused groove and repetitive chant-like lyrics, it sounds like a celebration, but thereโs more beneath the surface.
+Redbone’s “Come and Get Your Love” is a pop-rock song about confidence, attraction, and the freedom to take what you want, especially love.
+With its funk-infused groove and repetitive chant-like lyrics, it sounds like a celebration, but there’s more beneath the surface.
 As a Native American band, Redbone also weaves in deeper themes of identity and spiritual connection.

-“Come and Get Your Love” Lyrics Meaning: Line by Line
+“Come and Get Your Love” Meaning: Line by Line

 Verse 1: Questioning and Confidence